workman-layout/Workman/mac/README.md

 Workman and Workman-P Mac OSX keyboard layout packaged as a keylayout bundle includes alternate icons, similar in style to the system icons for other layouts like Dvorak or Colemak.

+Workman-IO is the same as Workman, but with the I and O letters swapped.
+It was proposed by vjustin and has not been endorsed by OJ.

 ## Installation

  * Copy to a Keyboard Layouts directory: